-Breast implants surgery is a pretty big shock to the body, and what our body goes through during a breast augmentation is very intense.
+Breast augmentation is a pretty big shock to the body, and what our body goes through during a breast augmentation is very intense.

-Everyone is different in their recovery after breast implant surgery.
-Some lucky souls are pain free within a matter of days and others have a longer ride.
+Everyone is different in their recovery after getting breast implants—some lucky souls are pain free within a matter of days and others have a longer ride.

-As a general rule the first 48 hours are the roughest.
+As a general rule the first 48 hours after your breast augmentation are the roughest.
 Your actual surgical pains should be resolved by the end of your first week (allow up to 2 weeks with breast implants under the muscle).

-You’re probably expecting your chest to hurt after your boob job.
+You’re probably expecting your chest to hurt after your breast augmentation.
 You might not expect however for other parts of you to hurt!

-You shouldn't be 'in pain'... that’s what the pain meds are for.
+You shouldn't be 'in pain' after your breast augmentation... that’s what the pain meds are for.
 Pain management is key.

 You won't necessarily be feeling pain in your breasts.
 The actual surgery is a big trauma for our whole bodies.

-You end up guarded post-op and over compensate to avoid hurting your boobs.
-You can end up using poor body mechanics, which can cause pain elsewhere.
+You end up guarded post-op and over compensate to avoid hurting your breasts, and you end up using poor body mechanics, which can cause pain elsewhere.

 Moving slowly and carefully, hunching, sleeping upright, and doing pretty much an abdominal workout to get yourself out of bed or a chair all puts strain on your muscles!

-I would only describe the day of breast surgery as "pain", after that it was discomfort (from doing all of the above!) and the bits of me that were most uncomfortable weren’t even my boobs!
+I would only describe the day of a breast augmentation as "pain", after that it was discomfort (from doing all of the above!) and the parts of me that were most uncomfortable weren’t even my breasts!

 It was like I’d done a wrestling body slam... serious muscle aches!

-By week 3 most women are feeling back to 100%.
+By week 3 after a breast augmentation most women are feeling back to 100%.

 Until then, you need to ride out the discomfort by keeping mobile, trying not to be too guarded in your movements (but seriously, no rule breaking on the no exercise/lifting stuff), and make your sleeping/sitting positions as comfortable as possible with pillows and cushions (sleep is as key to your recovery as anything).